-A collection of interesting articles and links for parents on the educational benefits of chess
+A collection of interesting articles and links on the educational benefits of chess

 Video parents talking about the benefits of playing chess

 Leopold Lacrimosa - coach/manager

 'So why are children attracted to chess?
 I believe that it appeals to our (their) inherited,